U.S. approves Abbott coronavirus test; company set to ship 150,000

 "The majority of the systems are in hospital labs or academic center labs," Hackett said.
 "These are the places where you need them."

-The FDA has been rushing to approve tests for the coronavirus on an emergency basis and has approved those made by Roche Holding AG and Thermo Fisher Scientific Inc .
+The FDA has been rushing to approve tests for the coronavirus on an emergency basis and has approved those made by Roche Holding AG <ROG.S> and Thermo Fisher Scientific Inc <TMO.N>.

 Vice President Mike Pence, who is leading the White House's coronavirus task force, said on March 4 that roughly 1.5 million tests would be available by the end of that week, while President Donald Trump said the same week that "anyone who wants a test, gets a test."